 The producers might have known something was up when Gracen came in to audition: her black hair had been cropped and dyed white, making her look like a Eurythmics-era Annie Lennox.
 No one thought twice about it, thinking it would be a good look for the character.
 (In actuality, Gracen had been disguising herself to elude the CIA.)

-The problems seemed to start when, instead of being renewed for a second season, the series instead had its first season episode order doubled from 20 to 40 (an unheard of number for a scripted show; most American series don't exceed 24 episodes a season, with cable shows often having far less.)
+The problems seemed to start when, instead of being renewed for a second season, the series instead had its first season episode order doubled from 20 to 40.
+This is an unheard-of number for a scripted show; most American series don't exceed 24 episodes a season, with cable shows often having far less.
 This meant that the cast and crew didn't get a break from their schedule and also didn't get to possibly renegotiate contracts between seasons.

 "A Study in Pink", the Pilot Episode of Sherlock, was originally shot as a 60-minute one-off movie, supposedly at cost of almost a million pounds.
 There were rumors the BBC was going to junk it, and they did ... by asking Gatiss and Moffat to turn it into a series pilot instead.
 But that required making it longer, and they didn't think they could maintain a consistent feel since they couldn't get their original cinematographer back.
 So they shot the whole thing over.